anndd/Top-Posts-Widget/README.md

 # Top-Posts-Widget
 A simple widget to share your top blog posts.
 You can add it to your main website, internal dashboard, or ask a friend to add it to his blog.
 The works with any blogging platform.
-It requires [DataDrivenJS](https://datadrivenjs.com) to track and read blog stats.
+It requires a free [DataDrivenJS](https://datadrivenjs.com) account to track and read blog stats.

 ## Demo

-The "blog"
-https://anndd.github.io/Top-Posts-Widget/demo/blog.html

-The widget with blog posts:
-https://anndd.github.io/Top-Posts-Widget/demo/widget.html
+**The "blog"** - this is our blog where we track views (see tracking.js below) of blog posts and use the stats in our widget https://anndd.github.io/Top-Posts-Widget/demo/blog.html

+**The Widget** with the top posts from the blog, grouped into three lists 'This Week', 'This Month' and 'All Time'. https://anndd.github.io/Top-Posts-Widget/demo/widget.html

 ## Scripts